Neon Pill: Musical style and lyrical inspirations

-Promotion
+Release and promotion

 The album was preceded by the release of the title track as the lead single on January 19, 2024.
 The song was the band's first release in five years.
 The second single, "Out Loud", was released on February 29, 2024, simultaneously with the album's announcement.
 The third and fourth singles, "Good Time" and "Metaverse", were released on April 5 and May 3 respectively.

-The songs "Neon Pill", "Out Loud" and "Metaverse" all topped the Billboard Alternative Songs chart.
+A music video for "Neon Pill" was later released on May 20.
+The songs "Neon Pill", "Rainbow" and "Metaverse" all topped the Billboard Alternative Songs chart.
+This brought the band's total number one hits on the chart to 13, tying both Green Day and Linkin Park for second-most all time.
+They debuted "Rainbow" on Jimmy Kimmel Live! on May 8.